Terms & Conditions

 3.1 You must pay us the full price for the Work (without deductions), together with delivery costs, any VAT and any amounts payable to us under clause 6 below but excluding any deposit or advance that you may already have paid (the "Price"), on the earlier of: (a) the expiry of any payment term as shown on the invoice; and (b) the time of delivery of the Work.
 Payment is only made once we receive cleared funds representing the full amount.

-3.2 Payment may be made by wire transfer, cash (subject to any thresholds we may set) or credit card, as agreed and set out in the invoice.
+3.2 Payment may be made by wire transfer or credit card, as agreed and set out in the invoice.
 Where we agree to payment by cheque, acceptance is conditional upon the cheque being cleared in full on first presentation.

 3.3 All payments shall be made in the currency specified in the invoice.